Workers at risk of contracting COVID-19

 The nature of particular occupations, places or processes involved with a worker’s employment can cause or contribute to the development of an illness or disease or in the recurrence, aggravation or acceleration of a pre-existing injury or disease.

-Currently, there many categories of workers who have been or will be at risk of contracting COVID-19 due to the nature of their employment.
+Currently, there are many categories of workers who have been or will be at risk of contracting COVID-19 due to the nature of their employment.
 This list of ‘at risk’ workers includes those working the ‘front line’ in the medical, travel and tourism industries as well as those working in ancillary and support roles and in essential services.
 On 1 April 2020 Victoria’s Chief Health Officer, Dr Brett Sutton, revealed that as of that date approximately 10% of confirmed COVID-19 cases in Victoria were healthcare workers.

 Consequences of contracting COVID-19